 Family Therapy

 Families move through many seasons.
-Guiding teenagers, navigating divorce, blending families, supporting a loved one through addiction or mental health recovery, or managing a family business can stretch even the most loving families.
+Parenting children and teens, navigating divorce, blending families, supporting a loved one through addiction or mental health recovery, or managing a family business can stretch even the most loving families.
 During these times, communication can become strained and connection and stability may feel harder to access.
 Family therapy offers a space to slow things down, understand what is happening beneath the surface, and strengthen the relationships that hold a family together.

 At Integrative Couples Therapy, family therapy focuses on helping families rebuild emotional safety, improve communication, and restore a sense of security.
 Therapy centers on understanding patterns within the family and helping each person feel more supported and understood.
-The goal is to create family relationships that become safe havens and secure bases throughout the life span.
+The goal is to create foundation for the family becomes safe haven and secure base throughout the life span.

 Family therapy is often helpful when the relationship between a parent and child has become tense or strained.
 Children and teenagers sometimes express distress through big behaviors or intense emotions.
 A child may become defiant, anxious, or overwhelmed.
 A parent may withdraw or react with anger, even when they want to stay connected and present.